Getting started¶

 Configure your user¶

 The user information helps to identify changes and locks when working with a remote repository.
-It consists of a name and an e-mail address and it is stored in the local HOME directory of the user.
+It consists of a name and an e-mail address, and it is stored in the project repository.

 Initialize a repository¶